imSanko/AI-Image-Recogniton-Chatbot-LLM-Model/README.md

 # AI Image Recogniton Chatbot LLM Model
-This is an AI-Gemini Chatbot LLM And Large Image Model Application with  Uing Gemini Pro Free Mode
+This is an AI-Gemini Chatbot LLM And Large Image Model Application with  Uing Gemini Pro Free Mode:

 ```markdown